A few weird ways of displaying git hashes

 The code for this post is available in my sketches repo.

 If this post was enjoyable or useful for you, please share it!
 If you have comments, questions, or feedback, you can email my personal email.
-To get new posts, subscribe to the newsletter or use the RSS feed.
+To get new posts and support my work, subscribe to the newsletter.
+There is also an RSS feed.

 Want to become a better programmer?
 Join the Recurse Center!